limh0228/GithubTutorial/README.md

    ```
     git commit -m "Write a descriptive commit message here about the changes you made"
     ```
+    > Hint: "***Committing***" is recording a snapshot of all your staged changes.
+A commit is "recorded" in your local version histoy, and can be read, referenced, or reverted in the future.
 7. Now, push your local change to your remote fork by running this command:

    ```